Airlines warn of Olympic chaos at London airports

 “Time is running out to ensure that any changes to procedures and the appropriate training are in place prior to the Games.”

-Britain, already the sixth most visited country in the world, anticipates an additional 700,000 international travelers during the Olympics, which begin on July 27.
+Britain, already the sixth most visited country in the world, anticipates an additional 700,000 international travellers during the Olympics, which begin on July 27.

 London’s Heathrow Airport, Britain’s busiest, runs at 99 percent of its capacity on an average day, and Gatwick, south of the capital, is operating at full capacity at peak times, while unforeseen events such as poor weather conditions have caused huge problems and queues in the past.